 Created for free with Neocities.

-I'm Jay, a student in the Macaulay Honors College at the City University of New York.
+I'm Jacob (or Jay), a student in the Macaulay Honors College at the City University of New York.
 This is a simple, blog-like site dedicated to my work studying math, physics, and astronomy.
 It contains research notes, teaching materials, and other helpful stuff I make.
-It's also a collection of images of Elvis Presley, my dog.
+Essentially, it's an online CV-type-thing, but a little less professional and with some pictures of my dog.
+Yay!

 When not studying for exams or tutoring, I can usually be found working on processing star formation rate data for poststarburst galaxies.
 I do this with the help of SDSS MaNGA, which catalogs these galaxies in enough detail to get interesting results.
 So far, I've written a python script to pull per-spaxel star formation data for these galaxies.
 You can find the link to that here.
 Currently, I'm stress testing the calculator, and trying to find a science use case for the data it generates.